 The stitch creates triangles that fold over the edge of the fabric and does a simple straight stitch at the bottom of the triangle.
 It can also be very decorative on fabrics and often used on felt projects as a decorative edging.

-A french seam is popular in clothing, it is a intense seam in which you encase the original seam in another seam.
+A french seam is popular in clothing, it is an intense seam in which you encase the original seam in another seam.
 This creates a neat edge on the outside and a neat edge on the inside.

 All while keeping the fabric from fraying.
 This is most popular on lightweight, delicate and sheer fabrics.
+Encasing the seam is one of the best ways on how to keep raw fabric edges from fraying.

 Bias tape or bias binding can be a really great way to stop a fabric edge from fraying.
 It is a fabric that has been folded which then folds around the fabric edge to create a neat case.